doxeylab/learn-genomics-in-linux/task3/README.md

 blastdbcmd -db yourPROKKAoutput.fna -entry_batch rRNAs.txt > rRNAs.fa
 ```

-Now, to predict taxonomy, we can BLAST these rRNA sequences against the NCBI nucleotide database for example using [web-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn).
+Now, to predict taxonomy, we can BLAST these rRNA sequences against the NCBI nucleotide database, for example using [web-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn).
 Note, that there may be multiple rRNAs and some of them may be partial sequences.

 ![](https://github.com/doxeylab/learn-genomics-in-linux/blob/master/task3/ntsearch.png)